Assertions are used in test step to verify that the API invocation response is as expected.

 XMLEqual Assertion

-Used to verify that the actual (API response) XML is equal to the expected XML.
+Used for verifying that the actual (API response) XML is equal to the expected XML.

 Example: